sciling/garment-cleanup/README.md

-# Image processing for garment photographs of Micolet
+# Image processing for garment photographs of GarmentCleanup

 The image processing performs the following tasks in order to prepare the final garment images: